hidekatsu-izuno/next-navigation-history/README.md

 A location of this saved page.

-#### data: object?
+#### state: object?

-A backup data.
+A backup state.

-If you want to clear the backup data, you set undefined to this property.
+If you want to clear the backup state, you set undefined to this property.

 #### scrollPositions: object